 - When exposed to the sun for an extended period, bushings dry out and cease to function correctly in extreme heat.

 - When bearings become wet, they cease to spin, and cleaning is ineffective.

-- Your deck should never be damp, since soggy decks quickly lose their pop and snap.
+- Your deck should never be damp since soggy decks quickly lose their pop and snap.

 - Finally, if your hardware oxidizes, your trucks may detach.

-From constructing the skateboard rack to DIY skateboard wall mount, all necessary procedures are demonstrated.
+From constructing the skateboard rack to the DIY skateboard wall mount, all necessary procedures are demonstrated.
 They’re effortless to make as long as you have the necessary supplies.
 It’s a method to recycle items while obtaining a beautiful, unique piece of wood that may contain some of your belongings.

 If you’ve acquired something truly unique, ensure that it’s properly stored using the techniques indicated here or anything else that comes to mind.
-Simply certain that you protect your deck; some decks are simply too unique to destroy.
+Simply be certain that you protect your deck; some decks are simply too unique to destroy.
 The choice is yours on how to make a skateboard rack.